Australian & NZ Motorcycles

 In 1914-1916 Bennett & Barkell sold both bicycles and motorcycles and every type of accessory for both.
 They had depots in Dubbo, Maitland, Newcastle, Tamworth, Wagga and Sydney.

-The Bennett and Barkell store in Wagga was in the Northern section of the main street.
-Bayliss/Fitzmaurice Street runs across the Wollundry Lagoon and was known as Newtown.
-It was located there from 17 June 1908 to September 1910 and then moved to a new location in Newtown from September 1910 to 1920.
-That building existed much as it was until at least 2014, when it was an op-shop supporting the Wagga Wagga hospital.
+The Bennett and Barkell store in Wagga was run by William McCarthy from 1908 to 1916.
+Initially located in Bayliss Street which runs across the Wollundry Lagoon and was known as Newtown.
+It was there from 17 June 1908 to September 1910 and then moved to a new location at 24 Fitzmaurice Street, where it operated from September 1910 until 1920.
+The premises were later occupied by Jack Bance's Motor and Cycle Depot.
+The building existed much as it was until at least 2014, when it was an op-shop supporting the Wagga Wagga hospital.

 Courtesy Howard Burrows and Ralph Mouth.